muguangyi/ferry/README.md

 ## Limitation

 Can't pass `func` or `interface` as parameter to feature's export methods.
-That's because the communication between features should be **data**, but not logic since **Seek** can't make a shadow for func or interface and do the data transition between different features.
+That's because the communication between features should be **data**, but not logic since **Ferry** can't make a shadow for func or interface and do the data transition between different features.

 So the **RULE** for feature design is: **DO NOT** define `func` or `interface` as method parameter!!!